New Seat Foam for Honda 250ES BIG RED

 After many disappointing searches for 250ES seat foam I decided I was going to have to take this on by myself.
 My upholstery skills are very limited but I am always up for learning new skills and improving existing ones.
 Note this is an ongoing project and I will do the next seat differently and post updates.

 Finding the foam - Seat foam is not all the same - foam has different densities.
 I ended up buying my foam on line from the foam factory (thefoamfactory.com).
 I used the 3" thick supermax foam based on their recommendation.
 Note 3" is the thickest supermax foam offered.
-For the next seat I will use 4" Supermax foam by gluing the 3" inch Supermax thick and 1" thick Supermax foam together.
-This Supermax foam feels like motorcycle/ATV seat foam.
+For the next seat I will use 4" Supermax foam by gluing the 3" inch Supermax thick and 1" thick Supermax foam together. ( I did this and it worked out great -here's the link 250ES Overstuffed seat foam replacement ) This Supermax foam feels like motorcycle/ATV seat foam.
 I have some foam from a craft store that is furniture foam and it is soft.
 I found it difficult to find dense foam like the Supermax foam.
 I do not know the density of the original 250ES BIG RED seat foam when it was new.

 The original seat foam was in pretty bad shape but it was good enough to use as a template.